-2. Study your audience.
 We talk a good bit about demographics in the online business space.
-Is your audience women of a certain age and income level?
+Is your audience made up of women of a certain age and income level?
 Or tweens?
 Or men with pets?
-I say, create your avatar of a perfect reader, but don’t rely too much on the ‘demographics’.
-Define the personality.
+I say, create a buyer persona, but don’t rely too much on the ‘demographics’.
+Define their personality.
 Define the wants and needs of this person.
 Remember, always remember, she or he is a PERSON first, a demographic second.

-Business coaches love to inspire people to follow their passion, trust their gut!
+Business coaches love to inspire people to follow their passion and trust their gut!
 It’s a good approach to getting started.
-Once you’ve done that, I want you to consider the demands of a business blog.
+Once you’ve done that, I want you to consider the demands of pet blogging as a business.
 I want you to achieve your goals, to be one with your audience, to share and be shared, to be confident in your monthly reviews, and to be committed to a 3-year plan of success.
-I have no doubt you’ll make it happen, if you put the effort and study into it.
+I have no doubt you’ll make it happen if you put the effort and study into it.

 We’re excited for your success as a pet blogger and small pet business owner!
 After reading this, what areas of your business plan can you improve?